saezlab/cytocopter/README.md

-Cytocopter - providing an intuitive and easy to learn graphical user interface (GUI) to CellNOptR methods through Cytoscape.
+Cytocopter - CellNOptR in Cytoscape

 This results in a point and click interface where users can run the same steps as they would using an R script without having to actually write any code.
 Given that this is a front-end to the R algorithms, consistency is ensured between the results obtained through the GUI and those obtained through the corresponding scripts.